Evulpes/Remap-Memory-Region/README.md

 </p>

 #### 8. Carry On Execution
-At this point we can to resume the process, and hope it doesn't crash.
+At this point we can to resume the process, using [NtResumeProcess](https://www.pinvoke.net/default.aspx/ntdll/NtResumeProcess.html), and hope it doesn't crash.
 (Spoiler alert: It doesn't).
 We should also really clean-up, but our external process is qutting now anyway so I won't bother.
-If you want to extend it, just close the section handles and free any used memory.
+If you want to extend the code, just close the section handles and free any used memory.
 ```csharp
 //Resume the process (and hope it doesn't crash instantly)
 Ntpsapi.NtResumeProcess(hProcess);